Peek-a-Boo (Red Velvet song): Commercial performance

-"Peek-a-Boo" debuted at number 12 and number 6 on the South Korean Gaon Digital Chart and Gaon Download Chart respectively in the 46th week of 2017, with 103,451 downloads.
-The song quickly rose to number 2 on the Gaon Digital Chart a week later and number 1 on the Gaon Download Chart, with 145,930 downloads in its second week.
+"Peek-a-Boo" debuted at number 12 on the South Korean Gaon Digital Chart in the 46th week of 2017.
+The song quickly rose to number 2 on the chart a week later.
 It became their third single to enter the top five on the Gaon Digital Chart within the year, and their eighth overall top-ten hit.
-It then charted at number 9 on the Monthly Gaon Digital Chart in November, with total sales of over 316,099 downloads.
+It then charted at number 9 on the monthly Gaon Digital Chart in November.
 In addition, the song debuted at number 3 on the re-established Billboard K-Pop Hot 100 for the week of November 27, 2017.
 It then rose to number 2 the following week, becoming the highest peak for the song on the chart, tying with their previous release "Red Flavor".

 Elsewhere, the song charted at number two on the US Billboard World Digital Songs chart, which ties with their previous record on the chart with their 2016 single "Russian Roulette".
 In Japan and Philippines, the song debuted at number 36 and 62 on the Billboard Japan Hot 100 and Philippine Hot 100 respectively, making it their second single to enter the chart in 2017.